felixlopz/hubrise-test-task/content/apps/livepepper/en/getting_started.md

 The instructions below detail how to connect a LivePepper site to a new HubRise Account as this is the most common scenario.
 For instructions on how to connect a multisite, or on how to connect a site to an existing HubRise Account, see the [FAQ](/apps/livepepper/faq/).

-- **IMPORTANT NOTE:** If connecting to a pre-existing HubRise account with additional customer lists and catalogs, you can specify which customer list or catalog to use.
+- **IMPORTANT NOTE**: If connecting to a pre-existing HubRise account with additional customer lists and catalogs, you can specify which customer list or catalog to use.
 For more information, see the [FAQ](/apps/livepepper/faq/).

-- **IMPORTANT NOTE:** Note that both LivePepper and HubRise have their own vocabulary, and may refer to the same things by different names.
+- **IMPORTANT NOTE**: Note that both LivePepper and HubRise have their own vocabulary, and may refer to the same things by different names.
 For example, the branch in LivePepper is a Location in HubRise.
 For more information on the terms and definitions used between these two platforms, see [HubRise Definitions vs LivePepper Definitions](/apps/livepepper/troubleshooting/#hubrise-definitions-vs-livepepper-definitions).

 ## Connect LivePepper to HubRise